landonb/vim-reSTfold/README.rst

   `https://github.com/landonb/vim-reST-highfive#🖐
   <https://github.com/landonb/vim-reST-highfive#🖐>`__

-  Helps you find actions within notes.
+  Highlight action words.

   E.g., "FIXME" is emphasized (in bright, bold yellow), and so is "FIXED" (crossed-out and purple), and so are "MAYBE", "LEARN", "ORDER", and "CHORE", and a few other choice five-letter words.

-  (Why five letters?
-Because I noticed a pattern in my note-taking:
-  I was writing an action word followed by the date, e.g., *FIXME/2021-08-13: Do something*.
-And after multiple lines of such notes, it was nice to see the actions and dates align vertically!
-  So I decided why not highlight any uppercase five-letter word.
-  Also, using same-width actions is especially handy for section headings, because then all the titles line up nicely when you collapse folds.)
+  Why five letters?
+So you can use the same action words in section headings, and then the heading titles align nicely when folded.
+  (So, really, it's important that the action words are all the same width, and not necessarily five in length, but *FIXME* is the uttermost developer action word, so might as well be five.)

 - Simple horizontal rule highlight.

   `https://github.com/landonb/vim-reST-highline#➖
   <https://github.com/landonb/vim-reST-highline#➖>`__

-  Let's you repeat the same punctuation character 8 or more times on a line, and it'll be highlighted.
-Useful for adding a visual separation to your notes without using a reST heading.
+  Repeat the same punctuation character 8 or more times on a line, and it'll be highlighted.

+  Useful for adding a visual separation to your notes without using a reST section heading.

 Installation
 ============